-You take control of Flyn and have the power to double jump, float, fly (in certain areas), sing, and have a kind of transmundane fit that changes reality from “subtle” to “innate” – it, basically, means new platforms will be made visible to you at the press of the button.
+You take control of Flyn and have the power to double jump, float, fly (in certain areas), sing, and have a kind of transmundane fit that changes reality from “subtle” to “innate”.
+The latter is a fun mechanic used in many other games, such as Nintendo’s A Link to the Past (1992).
+Once you hit the button, new platforms become visible to you.

 Highly recommended, seeing as it’s cheap, weird as they come, and will take your mind off the wider world for a brief spell.
 C’est magnifique!

 FLY’N boasts a soothing soundtrack that has a dreamlike quality.
 French composer Guillaume Pervieux was responsible for this work.